-Since first hearing about the Learning Framework for Artists Pedagogues (LFAP), I have been a little (a lot) obsessed with it.
-My initial meeting came through two wonderful people (and originators of the training), Helen Chambers and Pat Petrie.
+Since I first head about the Learning Framework for Artists Pedagogues (LFAP), I have been a little (a lot) obsessed with it.
+My initial meeting came through two wonderful people (and originators of the training), Helen Chambers (Consultant) and Pat Petrie (Professor Emeritus at the Centre for Understanding Social Pedagogy).

 I met Helen and Pat when I worked for Sing Up, a national programme funded by Government, intended to help every primary aged child to sing, every day.
 Sing Up brilliantly focused some of their funding on developing a national programme in partnership with the National Children’s Bureau (NCB), specifically designed to bring arts organisations and local authorities together to develop projects for looked after children and young people.